BrendelGroup/TSRchitect/INSTALL.md

 are available through
 [CRAN](https://cran.r-project.org/) or
 [Bioconductor](http://bioconductor.org/).
-Typical preliminary steps to install or updated these packages are as follows (note: for system-wide installation, you would need to invoke [R](https://www.r-project.org/) as root):
+Typical preliminary steps to install or update these packages are as follows (note: for system-wide installation, you would need to invoke [R](https://www.r-project.org/) as root):